KAJdev/dockord/README.md

 # dockord
-A discord bot to simulate a small docker home :)
+A discord bot to simulate a small psuedo linux container.